Geography crossword puzzle. Geography crossword Difficult questions about Africa

 37. Africa has the richest deposits of gold and diamonds.

-38. In Lake Malawi, which is located in Africa, the most species of fish live.
+38. Lake Malawi, which is located in Africa, is home to the largest variety of fish.
 More than in the sea and ocean.

-39. Lake Chad, over the past 40 years, has become smaller, by almost 95%.
+39. Lake Chad has shrunk by almost 95% over the past 40 years.
 It used to be the third or fourth largest in the world.

-40. The world's first sewer system appeared in Africa, on the territory of Egypt.
+40. The world's first sewer system appeared in Africa, in Egypt.

-41. In Africa, there are tribes that are considered the highest in the world, as well as tribes that are the smallest in the world.
+41. In Africa there live tribes that are considered the tallest in the world, as well as tribes that are the smallest in the world.

-43. More than 25 million people in Africa are considered to be living with HIV.
+43. More than 25 million of Africa's population are considered HIV-infected.

-44. An unusual rodent lives in Africa - a naked mole rat.
-His cells do not age, he lives up to 70 years and does not feel pain at all from cuts or burns.
+44. Lives in Africa unusual rodentnaked mole rat.
+His cells do not age, he lives up to 70 years and does not feel any pain from cuts or burns.

-45. In many tribes of Africa, the secretary bird is a domestic bird and serves as a guard against snakes and rats.
+45. In many African tribes, the secretary bird is a domestic bird and serves as a guard against snakes and rats.

-46. Some lungfish that live in Africa can burrow into dry ground and thus survive drought.
+46. Some lungfish that live in Africa can burrow into dry soil and thus survive drought.

-47. The highest mountain in Africa - Kilimanjaro is a volcano.
-Only he had never erupted in his life.
+47. Most high mountain Africa - Kilimanjaro is a volcano.
+Only it has never erupted before in its life.

-48. In Africa, the hottest place in Dallol is located, the temperature here rarely drops below 34 degrees.
+48. The hottest place in Africa is Dallol; the temperature here rarely drops below 34 degrees.

-49. 60-80% of Africa's GDP is agricultural products.
-Africa produces cocoa, coffee, peanuts, dates, rubber.
+49. 60-80% of Africa's GDP comes from agricultural products.
+Africa produces cocoa, coffee, peanuts, dates, and rubber.

 50. In Africa, most countries are considered third world countries, that is, poorly developed.

-52. The top of Mount Dining Room, located in Africa, has a top that is not sharp, but flat, like the surface of a table.
+52. The top of Mount Table, located in Africa, has a top that is not sharp, but flat, like the surface of a table.

-53. The Afar Basin is a geographical area in eastern Africa.
-Here you can watch the active volcano.
+53. The Afar Basin is geographical area in the eastern part of Africa.
+Here you can observe the active volcano.
 About 160 strong earthquakes occur here every year.

 54. The Cape of Good Hope is a mythical place.
-Many legends and traditions are associated with it, for example, the legend of the flying Dutchman.
+There are many legends and traditions associated with it, for example, the legend of the Flying Dutchman.

-55. Pyramids are not only in Egypt.
-There are over 200 pyramids in Sudan.
+55. There are pyramids not only in Egypt.
+There are more than 200 pyramids in Sudan.
 They are not as tall and famous as those located in Egypt.

 57. In 1979, the oldest human footprints were found in Africa.